Located close to Hackbridge Station, our school has been at the heart of our community for over 100 years.

 During school hours no child is allowed to leave the school premises unless accompanied by a responsible adult.
 Please let us know in advance of any appointments for your child in school time.
 They should be collected from the School Office.

-The school works in collaboration with the Jancett Group of Day Nurseries, who provide a Play Safe club on school premises, from 3.15pm until 6.30pm each school day.
+The school works in collaboration with the Jancett Group of Day Nurseries, who provide a Play Safe club on each of our sites for the year groups situated on that site.
 More information is available from the School Office or from Jancett here.

 We take security very seriously at Hackbridge Primary School.
 All doors to the highway are protected by digital locks and we have a CCTV system.